chenabei0421/SensingGAN/README.md

 Therefore, we discusses how to achieve **a better balance between de-raining performance and efficiency**, which can provide high-quality de-rained images for computer vision in the Rain in Driving (RID) dataset.

+### Architecture
 ![The architecture of SensingGAN.](/Figures/SensingGAN.jpg "The architecture of SensingGAN.")
 **SensingGAN can effectively sense objects and rain like humans**, and restore the details of objects to satisfy the high safety and efficiency requirements of autonomous vehicles. **SA-Feature** Loss can not only maintain the efficiency but also can more clearly distinguish objects to restore the details and shapes of objects.
 The loss function and discriminator improve the de-raining performance in the training stage without requiring extra execution time.
 SensingGAN increases object detection (YOLO V4-Tiny) accuracy by **3%** in RID.
 In comparison with classical de-raindrop GAN, FPS is improved by **13** times (10 ms).

+### SA-Feature Loss:
+The loss of relations of feature values obtained by a pair of compared images applied by a VGG16, allowing the model to consider relations of high level features during training.
+* Low-level details: relu2_1, relu2_2
+* High-level features: SA(relu5_3)

 ## Experimental Results
 ### Datasets